nopnop2002/esp-idf-tea5767/withKeys/README.md

  0 key to select the first preset.
  1 key to select the second preset.
  9 key to select the 9th preset.
- \* key to record the current radio station in NVS.
+ \* key to set current radio station to default.
+ Record the current radio station to NVS.
  At boot time, it read from NVS and set to the current Radio station.
  ```idf.py erase-flash``` if clearing NVS.